Courts scheduled to reopen with full dockets, limited space

 Although the courthouse remains closed to the general public, courts still remain open in a remote capacity with court proceedings being conducted via video and conference call and some in-person proceedings being allowed on an emergency basis.

-"We're not closed.
-We're not just shutting the door and turning people away completely.
-We can't do that," Lewis said.
+Were not closed.
+Were not just shutting the door and turning people away completely.
+We cant do that, Lewis said.

 Acknowledging his supervisory authority over all municipal courts in the 32nd circuit, Lewis said municipal proceedings are subject to the same state-ordered suspension and likely facing the same complications his court is facing.

-"They're going to have to figure out how to deal with the backlog when we go back to work, so things are going to be slowed down this year.
-There's not any question about that."
+Theyre going to have to figure out how to deal with the backlog when we go back to work, so things are going to be slowed down this year.
+Theres not any question about that.
 Lewis said.
-"We'll all just have to be patient and use common sense, and we'll get through it."
+Well all just have to be patient and use common sense, and well get through it.

 More to explore